Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Theoretical properties

-Under these conditions, Theorem~\ref{thm:asymptotic_normal} shows that the one-step debiased estimator is asymptotically normal. \begin{theorem} Under Conditions~\ref{cond:1}-~\ref{cond:5}, we have $ \sqrt{n}(\widetilde{\beta}_1-\beta_1^*)\to N(0,\sigma^2), $ where the formula of the asymptotic variance $\sigma^2$ can be found in the Online Supporting Information. \end{theorem}
+Under these assumptions, Theorem~\ref{thm:asymptotic_normal} shows that the one-step debiased estimator is asymptotically normal. \begin{theorem} Under Assumptions~\ref{cond:1}-~\ref{cond:5}, we have $ \sqrt{n}(\widetilde{\beta}_1-\beta_1^*)\to N(0,\sigma^2), $ where the formula of the asymptotic variance $\sigma^2$ can be found in the Online Supporting Information. \end{theorem}

 Theorem~\ref{thm:asymptotic_normal} implies that we can construct a valid confidence interval if we can consistently estimate $\sigma^2$.
 To estimate the asymptotic variance $\sigma^2$, we can adopt a plug-in approach.
 When the asymptotic variance of $\widehat{\bm \Gamma}$ is explicitly known, we can construct estimators for the unknown parameters in the asymptotic variance formula and construct a plug-in estimator for $\sigma^2$.
 In this work, we choose the bootstrap procedure, which has been shown to have a better numerical performance for regression with semi-nonparametric nuisance models \citep{liu2020semi}.